Discover what you are naturally good at

 In today’s competitive job market, employees go to great lengths to appeal to their interviewers.

-Thus, job experience and education are often not enough to land job seekers their dream job.
+While job experience and education are crucial, they’re often not enough to land job seekers their dream job.

 In some circumstances, having certain non-technical skills and abilities will determine whether a candidate gets hired or rejected.